 Many different systems in the body rely on the muscles.
 A horse’s ability to see, breathe, urinate, breed, and even chew and swallow may be affected by a muscular condition.
 With many disorders, however, the musculoskeletal system is simply the location where signs of other underlying conditions show themselves.
 Veterinarians often trace the real cause of musculoskeletal trouble back to the nervous system.

 Tendons stretch very little, so they are prone to injury and may become torn if a large amount of force is applied to them.
 Such injuries lead to tendinitis, which is inflammation of the tendons.
-Because tendons and ligaments are relatively poorly supplied with blood, they heal slowly and sometimes imperfectly.
+Because tendons and ligaments are relatively poorly supplied with blood, they heal slowly and often imperfectly.
 Injuries to ligaments and tendons require patience and careful longterm rehabilitation.

 Bone diseases are generally present at birth or the result of nutritional deficiencies or injuries.
 An imbalanced level of minerals in the diet, particularly of trace minerals such as copper, zinc, and magnesium, is a common dietary cause of bone defects.
 Growing animals that are fed too much protein can also develop nutritional disorders affecting bones.
 Getting either too much or too little of certain vitamins, particularly vitamins A and D, can influence bone growth and development.

 Most bone disorders stem from some sort of trauma, such as fractures or cracks.
 Bone fractures are classified as simple (the bone is broken into 2 pieces) or compound (there are 3 or more pieces).
 They are also divided into closed (the skin is not broken) or open (the skin is broken).
 Infections that cause bone tissue to break down and die can lead to bone disorders.
 In other situations, diseases of the ligaments or tendons may cause secondary bone troubles.